* Decision to reject press law earns PM praise

 By Kate Holton and Michael Holden

 Cameron woke on Friday to find usually hostile newspapers

 gushing about his statesman-like qualities after he signalled

 his opposition to a new law governing the press.

 After his party suffered a night of humiliation in three

-parliamentary by-elections, instead of facing questions over his
+parliamentary elections, instead of facing questions over his

 leadership, he was cheered for rejecting the main plank of

 proposals from a public inquiry he set up in the wake of outrage